anyonwiki/anyonwiki.github.io/pages/Lists/losmffc.md

 # List of multiplicity-free fusion categories up to rank 7
 Below are the multiplicity-free fusion categories up to rank 7.
 These should be all the solutions, both unitary and non-unitary, braided and non-braided, and for all admissible sets of possible $0$-values for the $F$-symbols.
 If any results seem odd, please raise an issue on the [github page](https://github.com/anyonwiki/anyonwiki.github.io).
+The data on this page comes from the following [thesis](https://arxiv.org/abs/2405.20075).

 | Name | Rank | $$\mathcal{D}_{FP}^2$$ | Data |  |  |  |  |  |
 |:----|:----|:----|:----|:----:|:----:|:----:|:----:|:----:|